drshika/drshika.github.io/_posts/2021-04-02-Notation-in-LaTeX.md

 ### Feedback

 Did you find this guide helpful?
-Or do you have any corrections or suggestions?
-Feel free to reach out @ drshika2 (at) illinois (dot) edu.
+Do you have any corrections or suggestions?
+Feel free to comment below.